ComplexOrganizationOfLivingMatter/LimeSeg_Pipeline/LimeSegTutorial.md

 'Cells' -> Save all the information related the cells (ROIs, images...).
 'Cells/OutputLimeSeg' -> Save the cell info from LimeSeg.

-'ImageSequence' -> Original image sequence
+'ImageSequence' -> Original image sequence without modifying

 'Lumen' -> Save here all the information related to the lumen (segmented images of the lumen, ROIs, etc).
-'Lumen/OutputLimeSeg' -> Save the lumen segmented by LimeSeg.

 ## TROUBLESHOOTING